eelias13/oberon0c/README.md

 # A Compiler for the Oberon-0 Programming Language

 ## About This Project

-This project is a compiler for the [Oberon-0](https://oberon.org/en) programming language, originally developed by [Max Galetskiy](https://github.com/max-galetskiy) and me as part of the **"Compiler Construction"** course at the [University of Konstanz](https://www.uni-konstanz.de/en/), taught by **Prof. Dr. Michael Grossniklaus**.
-A more complete Oberon compiler can be found in his project, [oberon-lang](https://github.com/zaskar9/oberon-lang).
+This project is a compiler for the [Oberon-0](#about-oberon-0) programming language.
+The compiler was initially created by [Max Galetskiy](https://github.com/max-galetskiy) and me as part of the **"Compiler Construction"** course at the [University of Konstanz](https://www.uni-konstanz.de/en/).
+This course was taught by **Prof. Dr. Michael Grossniklaus**, who also developed a more comprehensive Oberon compiler, available in the [oberon-lang](https://github.com/zaskar9/oberon-lang) repository.
+Max is also extending the project in this [oberon0c](https://github.com/max-galetskiy/oberon0c) repository.

-Our compiler was initially built as a command-line application (CLI) and uses LLVM for code generation.
-In this repository, I am extending it with a **WebAssembly (WASM)** backend, allowing it to run directly in the browser.
+Our compiler was originally built as a command-line application (CLI) and uses LLVM for code generation.
+In this repository, I am extending the compiler by adding a **WebAssembly (WASM)** backend, enabling it to run directly in the browser.

 ## About Oberon-0

-Oberon-0 is a simplified subset of the [Oberon](https://oberon.org/en) programming language, created by [Niklaus Wirth](https://people.inf.ethz.ch/wirth/) as a successor to Pascal and Modula-2.
-It is a strongly-typed, imperative language that emphasizes modularity and simplicity.
-The goal of this project is to provide a functional Oberon-0 compiler for different execution environments.
+Oberon-0 is a simplified subset of the [Oberon](https://oberon.org/en) programming language, designed by [Niklaus Wirth](https://people.inf.ethz.ch/wirth/) as a successor to Pascal and Modula-2.
+It is a strongly typed, imperative language that emphasizes modularity and simplicity.
+This project aims to provide a fully functional Oberon-0 compiler for various execution environments.

 ## Compilation Targets